function61/nx/readme.md

 <script src="nx-print.js"></script>
 ```

-This .js files you find from the install paths of NX and NX Print on your computer.
+These .js files you find from the install paths of NX and NX Print on your computer.

 TODO: improve this mechanism.